 The six most deteriorated images among the rotated ones were then excluded (images no. 11, 12, 13, 14, 16 and 18).
 These reduced twelve images versions (versions 11, 12, 13, 14 and 15 in Table 2) give better sigma0 and precision values.
 However, a systematic pattern of the image coordinate residuals still remains, varying from image to image.
 Note that version 15 stands for the free network adjustment.

-After Brown's 10 additional parameter set, Gruen's (1978) 44 additional parameter set was applied.
-The block-invariant 44 additional parameters did not compensate the systematic errors as well (version 12).
+After Brown's 10 additional parameter set, Gruen's (1978) 44 additional parameters did not compensate the systematic errors as well (version 12).